algorand/graviton/README.md

 ### Advanced: Asserting Invariants on a Dry Run Sequence

-The final and most advanced topic of this Howto is to turn _program invariant conjectures_ into **sequence assertions**.
-That is, let's take the information we gleaned in our EDRA CSV report, and create an integration test out of it.
+The final and most advanced topic we'll cover is how to assert that invariants hold on a sequence of inputs.
+Lets take the information we gleaned in our EDRA CSV report, and create an integration test out of it.
 There are two ways to achieve this goal:

-* Procedural sequence assertions
+* Procedural invariant assertions
-* Declarative sequence assertions
+* Declarative invariant assertions

 #### Procedural Blackbox Dry Run Sequence Assertions

 **STEP 8**.
-The procedural approach takes the _program invariant conjectures_ and simply asserts them inside of a for loop that iterates over the inputs and dry runs.
+The procedural approach takes the _invariants_ and simply asserts them inside of a for loop that iterates over the inputs and dry runs.
 One can call each dry run execution independently, or use `DryRunExecutor`'s convenience methods `dryrun_app_on_sequence()` and `dryrun_logicsig_on_sequence()`.
 For example, let's assert that the above invariants hold for all